lichanghao/lichanghao.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a fifth-year Ph.D. student in Penn State University, Department of Engineering Science and Mechanics.
-My study area is Theoretical and Computational Mechanics, using continuum and coarse-grained modeling to explore highly interdisciplinary problems in Material Science and Biology.
+My study area is Theoretical and Computational Mechanics, using continuum and coarse-grained modeling to explore highly interdisciplinary problems in Mechanics, Material Science and Biology.

 News
 ------